mtulio/infrastructure-provider-onboarding-guide/docs/platform-external/use-case-oci-upi.md

 providing the Cloud Controller Manager manifests to be added in the bootstrap process.

 !!! warning "Info"
-    This guide is based in the OCI CCM v1.25.0.
+    This guide is based in the OCI CCM v1.26.0.
 You must read the [project documentation](https://github.com/oracle/oci-cloud-controller-manager)
     for more information.

+Steps:

 - Create the namespace manifest: